-Why Free Solo’s Alex Honnold is funding solar power in New Orleans neighborhoods
+Why Alex Honnold of ‘Free Solo’ fame is funding solar power in New Orleans neighborhoods

 Those solar microgrids would power refrigerators, charging stations, and cooling stations, so residents in low-income, predominantly Black neighborhoods who’ve lost power have access to food, ice, and chargers.
 They’d essentially become mutual aid societies, where people can come together and share information to help recovery.
 Restaurants would be the “first first responders,” the charity said in its grant application, all with the added benefit of clean energy.

 It’s an urgent program.
-Hurricane season is approaching, with 18 named storms forecasted for the Gulf area.
+Hurricane season is approaching, with 18 named storms forecast for the Gulf area.
 Though that’s down from an earlier projection, storm seasons will continue as climate change worsens.
-The idea is that solar panels would hold out against hurricanes better, as they are typically thought to withstand winds of up to 140 miles per hour—though Ida sustained winds at 150, and reached high levels of 168.
+The idea is that solar panels would hold out against hurricanes better, as they are typically thought to withstand winds of up to 140 miles per hour–though Ida sustained winds at 150, and reached high levels of 168.
 Still, panels proved to stand stronger than traditional electricity lines in both Ida and Puerto Rico’s María, even though they did lose some of their capacity.

-The organization needs funding to do it, which is where the Honnold Foundation and its backers came in.
-From about 2,000 applications from 100 countries, the foundation vets and selects about 15 to 20 projects each year that are dedicated to both improving solar access and increasing social and economic equity for specific underserved communities.
+The organization needs funding to do it, which is where the Honnold Foundation and its backers come in.
+From about 2,000 applications from 100 countries, the foundation vets and selects 15 to 20 projects each year that are dedicated to both improving solar access and increasing social and economic equity for specific under-served communities.
 This year, it will give $2 million in grants to about 20 projects.
-“There’s a tremendous pipeline of good ideas like this, and we’d love to see them all get get executed in some way,” he says.
+“There’s a tremendous pipeline of good ideas like this, and we’d love to see them all get get executed in some way,” Honnold says.

 To help achieve the New Orleans plan, cloud-based software company Salesforce is donating $100,000 to fund the pilot with the three restaurants. “[Feed the Second Line] is just such a great example of an organization that’s doing real community work using solar,” says Naomi Morenzoni, Salesforce’s vice president of philanthropy strategy.
 It’s part of Salesforce’s $100 million fund for ecosystem restoration and climate justice; if the project is successful, there’s the potential to expand with more grants.

-Morenzoni says Honnold’s “trust-based” philanthropic approach was a key draw for Salesforce, since the foundation gives beneficiaries the autonomy to use the grants as they see fit in their communities, rather than prescribing how they should be employed in a paternalistic manner.
-“Unrestricted funding is the holy grail of grant making,” she says.
+Morenzoni says Honnold’s “trust-based” philanthropic approach was a key draw for Salesforce, as the foundation gives beneficiaries the autonomy to use the grants as they see fit in their communities, rather than prescribing how they should be employed in a paternalistic manner.
+“Unrestricted funding is the holy grail of grant-making,” she says.
 “Rather than having the grantees jump through a ton of hoops.”

 For Honnold, that mentality links back to his day job on the towering cliffs and crags, where faith in others is literally a matter of life or death.
 “You only climb with people you trust, and then you trust them with your life,” he says.
 He loves to see the communities empowered.
 “If you don’t trust them, then don’t work with them,” he says.
 “And if you do trust them, then just trust them absolutely.”